alexstyl/alexstyl.github.io/_posts/2017-02-27-📑-SenseBelt-A-Belt-Worn-Sensor-to-Support-Cross-Device Interaction.md

-<p>You can find the full paper in the [ACM Library](http://dl.acm.org/citation.cfm?id=3053135&CFID=757515530&CFTOKEN=78922586)  or [you can read it directly by clicking here](http://jovermeulen.com/uploads/Research/StylianidisVermeulenHoubenMacDonaldBeale_chi-lbw2017.pdf)</p>.
+</br>You can find the full paper in the [ACM Library](http://dl.acm.org/citation.cfm?id=3053135&CFID=757515530&CFTOKEN=78922586)  or [you can read it directly by clicking here](http://jovermeulen.com/uploads/Research/StylianidisVermeulenHoubenMacDonaldBeale_chi-lbw2017.pdf).